dansmyers/AI/2-A*_and_Backtracking/Deliverables/2-Satisfaction.md

 - Fix the number of variables at **100**

 - Generate a random instance of 3-CNF that has **100*m*** clauses.
-That is, if the clause-to-variable ratio *m* = 4, you would generate 400 clauses using the 100 variables.
+That is, if the clause-to-variable ratio is *m* = 4, you would generate 400 clauses using the 100 variables.
 Information on the random generation process is given below.

 - Try to solve the instance, again discussed in more detail below.
 Report the result as true or false.

 - Repeat for 25 trials, recording the fraction of randomized instances that were solvable for the chosen value of *m*.
 25 repetitions should give a smooth curve, but you can experiment with more if the curve seems too jumpy.

-- Repeat for values of *m* from 1.0 to 8.0 in units of .25.
+- Repeat for values of *m* from 1.0 to 8.0 in steps of .25.

 Your overall result will be a plot showing the fraction of solvable instances vs. *m*.
-You should see that low values of *m* have a high fraction of solvable instances and vice-versa.
+You should see that low values of *m* have a very high fraction of solvable instances and vice-versa.
 We're looking for the transition point where the phase change occurs.

 ### Parameters